freeCodeCamp/freeCodeCamp/guide/english/r/data-types/index.md

 ## Data Frame
- It is more general than a matrix, in that different columns can have different basic data types.
+ It is a two dimensional array-like structure but more general than matrix.
+Each columns of data frame can have different basic data types.
 For example:

 	> d <- c(1,2,3,4)
 	> e <- c("red", "white", "red", NA)